English Literature and German BA (Hons) – 2019 entry

 Optional modules for Year 3 - FHEQ Level 6

 The student must choose either ELI3033, ELI3034 or GER3024.
 If the student chooses ELI3033 or ELI3034, s/he must choose 5 of the listed optional modules, maintaining a balance between the two languages.
-If the student chooses GER3024, s/he must choose 6 of the listed optional modules, maintaining a balance between the two languages.
+If the student chooses GER3024, the student must choose GER3029 which becomes a compulsory option.
+Students should maintain a balance between the two languages.

 Timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday–Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
 Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
 View our Timetabling Policy (PDF).